tbroyer/gwt-relocation-tests/README.md

 In addition, version `2.10.0` upgrades Jetty, ASM, and HtmlUnit, and removes the dependency on Ant.

+### Experiment #6

+The `experiment-6` repository is the same as `experiment-5` with additional Gradle Module Metadata for `org.gwtproject:gwt-user:2.10.0` and `org.gwtproject:gwt-dev:2.10.0`, except without Grade Module Metadata for the libraries.

 ## Projects

 When running Maven commands, `-Dmaven.repo.local=.repository` is automatically used to avoid polluting your local repository and make things easier to clean